-E. C. 56600 was written, in part, to ensure that SELPAs participate with all State efforts to provide for ongoing comprehensive evaluation of special education programs in order to refine and improve programs, policies, regulations, guidelines, and procedures on a continuing basis and to assess the overall merits of these efforts.
+California Education Code 56600 was written, in part, to ensure that Special Education Local Plan Areas (SELPAs) participate with all State efforts to provide for ongoing comprehensive evaluation of special education programs in order to refine and improve programs, policies, regulations, guidelines, and procedures on a continuing basis and to assess the overall merits of these efforts.

-Role of the SELPA Governing Board: The SELPA Governing Board shall be responsible for adopting policies relating to the Local Plan, evaluating the special education plan yearly in order to insure that all students with disabilities are being served, and adopt the SELPA Budgets and Service Plans.
+Role of the SELPA SELPA Governance Board: The SELPA SELPA Governance Board shall be responsible for adopting policies relating to the Local Plan, evaluating the special education plan yearly in order to ensure that all students with disabilities are being served, and adopt the SELPA Budgets and Service Plans.

-Role of the Program Specialist: The Program Specialists shall provide direct instructional support/teacher coaching and modeling and coordination of curricular resources; academic, social-emotional, and behavior, to assist with educational accountability.
+Role of the Program Specialist: The Program Specialists shall provide direct instructional support, teacher coaching, training, and coordination of curricular resources (academic, social-emotional, and behavior) to assist with educational accountability, equity and inclusion.
+The Program Specialist shall provide support for Alternative Dispute Resolution (ADR) through consultation, conferencing, coaching, and facilitation.